-Good oral hygiene habits will leave your mouth looking and smelling healthy.
+Good oral hygiene habits leave your mouth looking, feeling and smelling healthy.

 Our hygienist will show you how to improve your techniques to get your mouth and teeth as healthy as possible.

 Fillings repair areas of tooth damaged through decay or trauma, restoring normal function and shape.

 When required, a section of your tooth is removed.
 The area is thoroughly cleaned and filled with an appropriate filling material.
 Many small fillings can be done without the need for local anaesthetic.

 Occasionally, a tooth is in the wrong position.
 Removal improves the appearance and can be recommended by an Orthodontist as part of a comprehensive treatment plan.

 Your comfort and well-being are our primary concern during an extraction which can be a stressful procedure.
 There are various methods for removing teeth and we make every effort to perform the procedure in a relaxed, painless and stress-free way.